Nickey Carroll

 Nicole ("Nickey") Carroll (born 14 January 1972) is a former Australian long-distance runner who competed in the marathon at the 2000 Summer Olympics.
 In 1999, Carroll set a course record of 2:29:21 while winning the California International Marathon.
+Her P.R. over the distance is 2:25:52 set in the 1999 London Marathon where Carroll finished in fourth place.